Top 12 Cybersecurity Trends to Look Out For in 2022

-If the cyber security trends of the past few years are any indication, cybersecurity cannot be put on the back burner, at least not without costing organizations a fortune – financially and image-wise.
-We have seen the big players fall or face immense reputational damage and many small businesses shutting down as a result of cyber-attacks.
+If the cybersecurity trends of the past few years are any indication, cybersecurity cannot be put on the back burner, at least not without costing organizations a fortune – financially and image-wise.
+We have seen the big players fall or face immense reputational damage, and many small businesses shut down due to cyber-attacks.

-Cyber security trends in 2019 have majorly impacted the industry, the business world, governments, and the general public and have caught everyone’s attention for good and bad.
-In this article, we will take a look at the cybersecurity trends that are likely to shape the industry in 2020.
+Cybersecurity trends in 2021 have majorly impacted the industry, the business world, governments, and the general public and have caught everyone’s attention for good and bad.
+In this article, we will look at the cybersecurity trends that will likely shape the industry in 2022.

 Data is the new oil and data breaches will continue as long as data remains a valuable commodity.
 As organizations understand the negative impact of data breaches and with data security and privacy guidelines like the GDPR, mitigation of data breaches through heightened and proactive web application security measures will be a top priority for organizations.

 With the rise in cloud adoption, one of the key aspects to keep in mind is infrastructure security.
-It is provided by cloud vendors, but the business is responsible for the security of the workloads (specifically apps) hosted in the cloud.
-2020 will see such shared security models being strengthened.
+It is provided by cloud vendors, but the business is responsible for the security of the workloads (specifical apps) hosted in the cloud.
+2022 will see such shared security models being strengthened.

 AI-augmented by ML has been enabling organizations and cybersecurity teams to consolidate security measures and strengthen threat detection mechanisms through deep learning algorithms and other AI frameworks.